amhiggin/ChatroomServer/README.md

 # For Scalable Computing module

-To be updated with details - 10/10/17
+To be updated with details - 20/10/17
-TODO 13/10/17 fix npe in the test